Azdren Llullaku: Gaz Metan Mediaș

-After spend 6 years at Italy, on 24 July 2012 after a trial, Llullaku signed for Romanian top division side Gaz Metan Mediaș.
+After spending 6 years in Italy, on 24 July 2012 after a trial, Llullaku signed for Romanian top division side Gaz Metan Mediaș.

 Llulaku made his competitive debut on 24 August 2012 during the league match against Turnu Severin, coming on as a substitute in an eventual 2–0 home win.
 He netted his first goal for the team on 1 December in the match against CFR Cluj, giving his team a 1–1 draw.
 Llullaku started 2013 by scoring a goal in team's 3–1 win over Gloria Bistrița on 22 February, which was followed by a brace in the 4–1 home win against Viitorul Constanța.
 Llullaku was again decisive for his team by scoring the lone goal in the match against Concordia Chiajna, giving his team three important points.
 That was his final strike of the season, as he finished it by playing 22 matches between league and cup, scoring five in the process.

 Lullaku lost his place in the starting lineup during the 2013–14 season, making only nine league starts.
 He scored his first goal of the season on 26 July in the league encounter against Botoșani, finished in a 1–2 defeat.
 On 25 September 2013, he scored twice in Gaz Metan Mediaș' 0–4 win over Petrolul Ploiești in the Romanian Cup.
 The 2013–14 season was a bad one for Llullaku; he scored only one league goal in 28 appearances, in addition two Romanian Cup goals in two matches.

 Llullaku started 2014–15 season by playing the entire match against Pandurii Târgu Jiu for the quarter-finals of 2014–15 Romanian Cup, which finished in a 1–0 defeat in extra-time.
 He made his first league appearance for this season on 27 July 2014 in the 3–0 away win over Botoșani.
 Lullaku scored his first goal of the season on 8 August, a last-minute equalizer against Rapid București in the matchday 3 to give his side a 1–1 draw.
 On 12 September, during the 3–1 loss against Steaua București in which Llullaku scored his team's only goal, he got injured after just kicked the ball cause of an accident collision with opponent player.